follower90/framework-core/README.md

 ```
 ### QueryBuilder

-For step-by-step queries constructing with many different conditions.
+For step-by-step queries constructing with different conditions.
 Also used internally in \Core\Orm.

 composeSelectQuery() method will return raw query string for executing.